 Having grown up in the Netherlands, New Zealand and Asia, Myscha brings to the table an eclectic mix of interests, experiences and tastes.
 Her love for life, nature, beauty and freedom find its roots in extensive travel all over the world from a very early age on, and is reflected in the style and subject matter of her photography and her paintings.

 Myscha has a singular vision that she relentlessly pursues.
-Her work often starts with an idea, a theme, a story, which she then purposely develops into a photo shoot.
+Her personal work often starts with an idea, a theme, a story or an object which she then purposely develops into a photo shoot.
 Mostly working with natural light she controls all aspects of her work; art direction, styling, make-up, mise-en-scene, location- and model scouting.
-Myscha always has a close personal relationship with her models; something she feels is necessary to get to that directness, that inner core of life and soul that she seeks to grasp.
-This need to connect with her subject often leads to the 'tradition' of all her models wearing a personal item from Myscha's collection in every photograph she takes.
-She will create a detailed scenario or tell a story to awaken the models imagination and empathy to create a certain realness.

 This young aspiring artist has an invigorating vitality that she is willing to share with whomever sees her artwork.
 "I use photography to capture Life," as Myscha puts it herself.
 Life could not wish for a better ambassador.

 — John P.H.
 Bour